SamJNE/Tetris/README.md

-A simple Tetris game, created in the Unity editor
+A simple Tetris game, created in the Unity editor.